Holy Week in the Philippines: Easter Sunday

 The ritual is meant to depict the apocryphal reunion of Christ and his Mother, the Virgin Mary, after the Resurrection.
 Statues of both are borne in two separate processions that converge at a designated area called a Galilea ("Galilee"), an open space with a purpose-built scaffold (permanent or otherwise) near the church.
 Depending on the size and wealth of the congregation, the processions include statues of any or all the Myrrhbearers, particularly the Three Marys, along with St. Peter and St. John the Evangelist.
-By custom, the two processions are sex-segregated, with male worshipers following the Risen Christ, 12 men dressed as the apostles, and icons of male saints; while female congregants accompany icons of the Virgin Mary and female saints.
+By custom, the two processions are sex-segregated, with male worshipers following the Risen Christ, 12 men dressed as the apostles, and icons of male saints; female congregants accompany icons of the Virgin Mary and female saints.
 Those in the procession hold lit tapers, and often recite the rosary as a brass band plays hymns and joyful music.

 The icon of the Virgin Mary, still called the Mater Dolorosa, is clothed or draped in a black veil (lambóng) to show her bereavement.
 An "angel" (often a small girl in costume) stands at or is suspended in mid-air from the Galilea.
-From this lofty perch, the angel chants the "Regina Caeli" (Queen of Heaven) in Latin or in the vernacular, sometimes accompanied by schoolchildren representing the angelic choirs.
-The high point is when the principal angel dramatically removes the veil from the Virgin's icon, signaling the abrupt end to her grieving and the period of mourning.
-The veil may simply be pulled off the statue, or tied to balloons or doves that are released into the dawn sky.
-The sorrowing Virgin is ritually transformed into Nuestra Señora de Alegria (Our Lady of Joy); in celebratory veneration, the angels throw flower petals at the icons of the Christ and the Virgin as confetti rains down.
+From this lofty perch, the angel chants the Marian antiphon "Regina Caeli" ("Queen of Heaven") in Latin or in the vernacular, sometimes accompanied by schoolchildren representing the angelic choirs.
+The high point is when the main angel dramatically removes the veil from the Virgin's icon, signalling the abrupt end to her grieving and the period of mourning.
+The veil may simply be pulled off the statue, or tied to balloons or doves released into the dawn sky.
+The sorrowing Virgin is thus ritually transformed into Nuestra Señora de Alegría (Our Lady of Joy); in celebratory veneration, the angels throw flower petals at the icons of the Christ and the Virgin as confetti rains down.
 The moment is punctuated by church bells pealing, brass bands playing, and fireworks.
-The reunited congregation then gathers inside the church for the first Mass of Easter.
+The reunited congregation then gathers inside the church for the first Mass of Easter Day.

 Notable observances and pilgrimage sites

 Minglanilla, Cebu

-The traditional Sugat—the meeting of the risen Christ with the Blessed Virgin Mary—signals the start of the new liturgical calendar.
-The Minglanilla Sugat is a yearly spectacle of "little angels" (played by children) descending from the sky held at dawn of Easter Sunday.
-Sugat, the religious activity mainly based on the biblical narration of Jesus's resurrection, in later years became attached to the cultural Kabanhawan Festival, thus becoming the Sugat-Kabanhawan Festival.
+The traditional Sugat in Minglanilla is a yearly spectacle of "little angels" (played by children) descending from the sky held at dawn of Easter Sunday.
+In later years, this became attached to the cultural Kabanhawan Festival, thus becoming the Sugat-Kabanhawan Festival.

 Tondo, Manila

-Caridad or Pakaridad is a way of giving or sharing food (especially ginataan or suman) to the neighbors, local church, chapel for the crowds of people who attend the Good Friday procession.
-A complimentary drink of water is also given by local residents living along the processional route.
+Caridad or Pakaridad is a way of giving or sharing food (especially ginataán or suman) to neighbors, the local church or chapel, and crowds who attend the Good Friday processions.
+A complimentary drink of water is also given by those living along the processional route.